Vinča culture: Geography and demographics

 Early Vinča settlement population density was 50–200 people per hectare, in later phases an average of 50–100 people per hectare was common.
-The Divostin site was occupied twice between 4900 and 4650 B.C. and an estimate based on 17 houses suggests that given a lifespan per house of 56 years.
+The Divostin site was occupied twice between 4900 and 4650 B.C. and an estimate based on 17 houses suggests a lifespan per house of 56 years.
 1028 houses were built on the site during that period with a final population size estimated to be between 868 and 2864.
-Another large site was Crkvine-Stubline from 4850/4800 BC. it may have contained a maximum population of 4,000.
+Another large site was Crkvine-Stubline from 4850/4800 BC.
+It may have contained a maximum population of 4,000.
 The settlement of Parţa maybe had 1,575 people living there at the same time.
+It is considered that unlike other cultures of the Neolithic-Chalcolithic Age "there is no evidence for any proto-urbanism nor specialised military, religious or administrative centres", though the settlements did have defensive formations.